garrandall/popular-music-data/tracks/cry-for-you-jodeci.md

 So come back home
 I can't live without you
 So i'll cry for you
-Do anything that i can
+Do anything that I can
 To feel that touch from your hand
-Sorry that i want you
+Sorry that I want you
-Lady what do i do
+Lady what do I do

-You know you're everything i do
+You know you're everything I do
-Ooh yeah
+Oh yeah
 Do what you want me to
 I would do anything
 Get on my knees for you
-Ooooh, baby
+Oh, baby
 What else is there to do
-I don't know, i don't know
+I don't know, I don't know
 But i'll cry